Who Can Help with My Divorce?

 Divorce mediator

-A CDFA is a financial analyst well-versed in tax law, asset distribution, and short- and long-term financial planning.
-A CDFA has a specialized goal: to help divorcing couples achieve fair divorce settlements.
+A CDFA is a financial analyst well-versed in taxes, asset distribution, and short- and long-term financial planning.
+Their goal: to help divorcing spouses make smart financial decisions and reach fair settlements.

-A CDFA can work with you individually or serve as a neutral between you and your spouse.
-They can help you with all things financial: understanding your assets, valuing tricky things like stock options or retirement accounts, setting up a post-divorce budget, and evaluating support or property division scenarios.
+A CDFA can work with you one-on-one or serve as a neutral between you and your spouse.
+They can break down complex assets (like stock options or retirement accounts), help prep your financial disclosures, run support scenarios, and build a realistic post-divorce budget.

 Divorce attorney or legal coach

 If your divorce is complicated or you cannot agree with your spouse on divorce terms, you might need a lawyer's help.
 A family law attorney can explain your rights and your state's divorce laws and requirements.
-You could hire a divorce lawyer to represent you, or you could hire an attorney to provide you with legal coaching.
+You could hire a divorce lawyer to represent you, or you could book an attorney at Hello Divorce to provide you with legal coaching.

 Hiring a divorce attorney